 For your own protection, we recommend that you personally take steps to prepare for an emergency.
 Citizens should be capable of being self-sufficient for 72 hours after an incident, click here to find information on personal emergency preparedness.

-A group of trained volunteers comprise the Emergency Social Services (ESS) unit of the Tumbler Ridge Emergency Plan.
+A group of trained volunteers comprise the Emergency Support Services (ESS) unit of the Tumbler Ridge Emergency Plan.
 They are a pre-planned municipal emergency response organization designed to provide assistance in times of need during accidents or disasters.
 In the event of an incident, they will open the Community Centre to provide food, shelter, clothing, and information and assist families to reunite.
+Click on the photo below to learn more.

 NORTH EAST BC EMERGENCY & PUBLIC ALERTS OVERVIEW